 Clean and Oil the Area

-Clean the area and lightly sand the frame.
+If you're working with a wood window, clean the area and lightly sand the frame.
 Use a small paintbrush to apply a coat of linseed oil to the frame.
 The oil will help the glazing compound stay pliable while you install the new pane of glass.

 Apply Glazing Compound